Public Lecture On “Africa And Climate Justice” At Queen’s University, Kingston, Canada

 There are also regional initiatives like the Great Green Wall initiative.
 The original vision was to create a wall of trees against desertification in the Sahel, the horn and across North Africa, but it has grown into a variety of sustainable land use practices designed to combat climate change and desertification and to address food insecurity and poverty.
 Nigeria has recently launched a detailed Energy Transition Plan which outlines pathways to universal energy access by 2030 and net-zero by 2060.

-One of such programmes identified to kickstart the Nigeria ETP is our flagship large-scale decentralized solar programme, the #SolarPowerNaija project which seeks to electrify 5 million homes and 25 million people using solar home systems and mini grids and we estimate that it will create about 250,000 jobs in the process.
+One of such programmes identified to kickstart the Nigeria ETP is our flagship large-scale decentralized solar programme, the #SolarPowerNaija project which seeks to electrify 5 million homes and 25 million people using solar home systems and mini-grids and we estimate that it will create about 250,000 jobs in the process.

 The project builds on successes from the Nigeria Electrification Project (NEP) which sought to increase access to electricity services in the country and has so far provided over 1.75 million people with electricity access.
-There is a lot of working going on in solar power, we are not doing very much with wind.
+There is a lot of work going on in solar power, we are not doing very much with wind.

 On the data side, the Federal Government of Nigeria in partnership with SEforALL and the Global Energy Alliance for People and Planet (GEAPP) launched the Integrated Energy Planning Tool earlier this year.
-The tool is powered by extensive geospatial modelling and optimization as well as most recent data to provide actionable intelligence for planning the expansion of least-cost access to electricity and clean cooking in the nation.
+The tool is powered by extensive geospatial modelling and optimization as well as the most recent data to provide actionable intelligence for planning the expansion of least-cost access to electricity and clean cooking in the nation.

-As a global community, it is important that we have to acknowledge the differences between groups in how they experience climate change; ensure that processes for making decisions about the impacts of, and responses to climate change are fair and transparent; and determine how the costs and benefits of climate action will be equitably shared.
+As a global community, it is important that we have to acknowledge the differences between groups in how they experience climate change; ensure that processes for making decisions about the impacts of, and responses to climate change are fair and transparent, and determine how the costs and benefits of climate action will be equitably shared.

-And I think a big win for those of us who followed the proceedings in Egypt at COP27 was the loss and damage fund which is to compensate poor countries for climate change related loss and damage.
+And I think a big win for those of us who followed the proceedings in Egypt at COP27 was the loss and damage fund which is to compensate poor countries for climate change-related loss and damage.
 The loss and damage fund is one that many of us fought very hard for and we were able to get it at COP27.